 Some examples of qualifying business expenses include:

-2022 is the last year that you can write off 100% of the cost of these expenses.
-After this year, only 80% of the cost can be deducted from your taxes.
+As of the 2023 tax year, only 80% of the cost of qualified expenses can be deducted from your taxes.
 If you have any questions about which expenses qualify for deduction, you can contact the IRS or a qualified tax professional.

 Disclaimer: Please consult your accountant, CPA, or advisor about your personal tax situation.
 GlossGenius cannot provide tax advice.